Eleonore Merza: Biography

 Merza was born in Paris circa 1980.
 Her father's family were Circassian, originally from Maykop in Adygea, but who were forced to flee from the region in the 1860s by the Russian government.
 This era became known as the Circassian genocide, where 1.5 million people were killed, and 90% of the same number who remained were forced to emigrate.
 Merza's great-grandfather Mamet Merzamwkhwo was a refugee who fled, first to the Balkans, then to the Golan Heights where twelve Circassian villages were founded, including Mansoura where the family settled.
-Later the inhabitants were expelled and moved to Syria.
+Later the inhabitants were expelled following the Israeli invasion and moved to Syria.

 In contrast, Merza's mother's family were Algerian Jews; the two met at a Communist Party meeting in Paris whilst studying abroad.
 They married and lived in Paris, where Merza and her brother Alexandre-Indar were born.
 Merza spent her early childhood in Amman as her father worked there an engineer.
 She attended a French school, but lived in a Circassian community.